NEO-Research-Group/docker-101/README.md

 docker run --rm -d -p 80:80 httpd:alpine
 ```

+Observe the name of the image: `httpd:alpine`.
+The word before the colon is the `name` of the image, while the word after the colon is the `tag`.
+In this case we are downloading an image of an HTTP server based on the alpine distribution.
+Tags ease marking the image variants of well-known services.

 ### Volume management

 The file system of the containers and the host system are separated.
 We can mount virtual storage units, called `volumes` to any path in the container.
 Volumes' lifecycle is different from containers' lifecycle: they survive container removal.